 “At this time last year if you had said I was going to be running him over two and a quarter miles in the Doncaster Cup I might have said that was optimistic, but they do sometimes come out of the pack and surprise us.
 He’s progressed all the time.”

 Clearly, races that draw on stamina bring out the best in him.
-The Gold Cup at Royal Ascot could be a target in 2018.
+The Gold Cup at Royal Ascot is likely to be his next race.

 BCS Career statistics